 Welcome to the Department of Biological Sciences!
-This handbook is intended to provide you with the details of our graduate programs.
-Most of this information can also be found on the Departmental website under "graduate programs."
+This handbook is intended to provide you with the details of our Ph.
+D. graduate program.
+Most of this information can also be found on the Departmental website under "graduate programs".
 If you find details missing that you would like to be included here, please let the graduate committee know - we will revise the content of the handbook as needed.
 In the meanwhile, if you have questions or concerns at any time during your education, feel free to send an email/make an appointment with the Graduate Director.
 The composition of the graduate committee and the graduate director changes periodically; current members are listed below.

-For the Academic Year 2021-2022:
+For the Academic Year 2022-2023:

-Department Chair: Linda Lowe-Krentz

-Acting Graduate Director: Amber Rice (co-Director Gregory Lang on leave Fall 2021) Graduate Committee: Julie Haas, Kathy Iovine, Greg Lang (on leave Fall 2021), Michael

-Layden (on leave AY 21-22), Amber Rice, and Vassie Ware
+Department Chair: Linda Lowe-Krentz Ph.D.
+Graduate Director: Gregory Lang Ph.D.
+Graduate Committee: Julie Haas, Santiago Herrera, Kathy Iovine, Gregory Lang, Michael Layden, Wynn Meyer, Amber Rice, and Vassie Ware